 Although a relatively robust effort to develop Neighborhood Character Studies was started in summer 2014 and continued into 2015, the six Neighborhood Character Plans proposed through that process were never completed.
 Seven Area Plans are included in the Vision SMTX Comprehensive Plan planning process.
 While two of those Area Plans focus on higher intensity mixed use regional centers of Downtown and East Village, the remaining five focus on neighborhoods around San Marcos.
 The Neighborhood Character Studies promised in the Vision San Marcos are included as a major component of the five Area Plans focusing on neighborhoods.
-These Area Plans will have the same power and effect as Neighborhood Character Studies noted in the statement above from the Vision San Marcos 2013 Comprehensive Plan.
+These Area Plans will guide future development.